Life As a Paving, Surfacing, and Tamping Equipment Operator

 - Laborers and Freight, Stock, and Material Movers, Hand

-Those who work as a Paving, Surfacing, and Tamping Equipment Operator sometimes switch careers to one of these choices:
+Career changers with experience as a Paving, Surfacing, and Tamping Equipment Operator sometimes find work in one of the following fields:

 More about our data sources and methodologies.